Meet the Doctors

 I also have an interest in global and humanitarian medicine and have previously worked abroad for a global health charity, as well as providing teaching in developing countries.

-In my spare time I love travel, cooking and photography.
+In my spare time, I love to travel, cooking and photography.

 Anthony Hudson, Consultant